Make Me Happier: Evoking Emotions Through Image Diffusion Models: Results

 \subsection{Quantitative Evaluation in Cross-Valence Scenarios}

 We assess the generated outputs of all methods using Amazon Mechanical Turk (MTurk)\cite{turk2012amazon} (Online).
-We recruited 417 participants, each undergoing 100 trials.
-Additionally, we conducted in-lab experiments, involving 10 volunteers.
-Similarly, each participant reviewed 100 trials.
-The consistency between online and in-lab experimental results demonstrates the superiority of our approach in producing results that evoke the target emotion compared to other state-of-the-art methods.
+We recruit 136 participants, with each participant undergoing 180 trials, yielding a total of 24,480 trials.
+Figure \ref{fig:SP_bar} illustrates the preference of our method over other state-of-the-art methods, demonstrating the superiority of our EmoEditor in producing results that evoke the target emotion compared to other state-of-the-art methods.

-Figure \ref{fig:SP_bar} illustrates the preference of our method over other state-of-the-art methods in both online and in-lab experiments.
-From the overall results (Row 1), the in-lab experiment demonstrates a higher preference compared to the online experiment.
-This suggests that our method's effectiveness in evoking the target emotion is more pronounced in a laboratory setting.
-Note that our in-lab and online experiments had identical setups.
-The observed difference may stem from the controlled environment provided by the lab conditions, where participants were more focused, reducing randomness and facilitating a more accurate assessment of emotion generation.
-This is further supported by the dummy trial success rates, with a 100\% pass rate in the in-lab experiment compared to only 27\% in the online experiment.
-Again, we emphasize that we only use the online data for result analysis, where the participants passed the dummy tests with less than 1/6 error rates.

-Results from the ``To positive" (Row 2) and ``To negative" (Row 3) indicate that Neural-Style-Transfer\cite{gatys2015neural} (NST) and CLIP-Styler\cite{kwon2022clipstyler} (Csty) exhibit an advantage in generating negative results, but struggle with positive outcomes.
-Additionally, our EmoEditor surpasses Color-transfer\cite{pitie2007automated} (CT) and Ip2p\cite{brooks2023instructpix2pix} in generating results evoking positive emotions, while the improvement in generation performance is even more significant in generating results evoking negative emotions.
-This indirectly confirms the greater challenge of generating positive emotion-evoked images compared to negative ones.
-Furthermore, the performance of our EmoEditor and the Large Model Series (LMS) is comparable; however, our approach allows for end-to-end training and testing, avoiding the complexity of chaining large models.
+From the overall results (Row 1), we see that human participants consistently prefer the generated results of our EmoEditor over all competitive baselines.
+Results from the ``To positive" (Row 2) and ``To negative" (Row 3) indicate that Neural-Style-Transfer (NST) \cite{gatys2015neural} and CLIP-Styler (Csty) \cite{kwon2022clipstyler} perform comparably to our method in generating images that evoke negative emotions, but struggle with positive outcomes.
+This indicates that negative emotions are easily influenced by factors such as chaotic textures and overall tones, whereas positive emotions are more challenging and require an understanding of the source image along with effective adjustments.
+Our EmoEditor significantly outperformed Color Transfer (CT) \cite{pitie2007automated} and AIF \cite{weng2023affective} in all scenarios.
+This confirms that emotion-evoked image generation involves more than just global color and brightness adjustments.
+Additionally, our EmoEditor surpasses SDEdit \cite{meng2021sdedit} and Ip2p \cite{brooks2023instructpix2pix} in generating results evoking positive emotions, while the improvement in generation performance is even more significant in generating results evoking negative emotions.
+This highlights challenges in current diffusion models for understanding and generating emotion-evoked images and indirectly confirms the greater challenge of generating positive emotion-evoked images compared to negative ones.